 In order to provide excellence in programming, VSC relies heavily on all members to volunteer time with the club.
 Some positions are time-limited while others require someone to oversee a specific area.
-For example, we have a Volunteer Coordinator who organizes all volunteer activities for VSC.
-A volunteer Registrar oversees the registration for our various programs and a Ski Swap Lead is responsible for the smooth operations of our largest fundraiser.
-Within that event are also department leads who oversee specific departments such as finance, consignment, sales, equipment, etc., We also have a Raffle Lead who coordinates our annual raffle fundraiser and a Uniform Coordinator.
+For example, we have a Uniform Coordinator, a Registrar, a Volunteer Coordinator who organizes volunteers for VSC events, and a Ski Swap Coordinator who oversees the operation of the annual VSC Ski Swap.

 Each year we look to cross-train for these positions to increase and maintain the capacity of our club and ensure we have coverage in the event that a volunteer steps away from a role.
-If you are interested in any of these positions, please reach out to our Volunteer Coordinator.
+If you are interested in any of these positions, please reach out to the VSC Board President.